Ajoke23/eos2ta5-model-validation/README.md

 ```
 ersilia -v serve eos2at5
 ```
-- Run Predictions using dataset that has SMILES as column
+- Run Predictions using a dataset that has SMILES as a column
  ```
 ersilia -v api run -i input.csv -o output.csv
 ```
 ### Using Google Collab
-- Install Ersilia
+1. Install Ersilia Model on Google Collab
 ```
 #Installing Ersilia on Colab
 %%capture